eProsima-Private/AML-Tools/docs/rst/amldashboard/user_manual/usage.rst

 .. warning::

    The custom dataset must be in the correct format to be loaded successfully.
-This is explained in the :ref:`tutorials_dashboard_data_management` tutorial.
+This is explained in the :ref:`collecting_data` tutorial.

 1. Choose 'Custom' from the drop-down menu in the *Choose the model for the training set* section.